Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: METHODS

 see SM~\cite{SM} for the derivation.
-For simplicity, Eq.~\eqref{eq:UAABB} assumes complete cancellation of the dipole-dipole term; the validity of this assumption is later verified through numerical analysis.
-In Eq.~\eqref{eq:UAABB}, $t_c$ represents the time window during which the MW block is applied, and $f_r$ and $\sigma_j^C$ are the reduction factor and an operator of the $j$-th NV around axis $C$, which bisects $A$ and $B$, see Fig.~\ref{fig:scheme}~b).
-Both quantities --$f_r$ and $\sigma_j^C$--, depend on the chosen configuration for the MW control (see SM~\cite{SM} for analytical expressions).
+In Eq.~\eqref{eq:effectiveH}, $f_r$ and $s_j^C$ are the reduction factor and the spin operator of the $j$-th NV projected along axis $C$, which bisects $A$ and $B$, see Fig.~\ref{fig:scheme}~b).
+Both quantities --$f_r$ and $s_j^C$--, depend on the chosen configuration for the MW control block (see SM~\cite{SM} for analytical expressions).
 In particular, the reduction factor has a value of $f_r= 0.4292$ for the MW block $A\bar{A}\bar{B}B$, and $f_r= 0.5774$ for the block $A\bar{A}A\bar{A}$.

-The sequence is completed by introducing $\pi$-pulses in a direction perpendicular to axis $C$.
-As $C$ lays in the $zy$ plane, see Fig.~\ref{fig:scheme}~b), $\pi$ pulses can be delivered along $x$, and the corresponding propagator is $U_{\pi}^x = \Pi_{j=1}^N (-i) \sigma^x_j$.
-These pulses imprint a modulation function $F(t) = +1,-1$ on $\sigma_j^C$, alternating their sign with each pulse.
-This modulation serves the dual purpose of coupling the NV ensemble with $B(t)$ as well as of removing the disorder $\xi_j$.
+The sequence is completed by introducing equidistant $\pi$-pulses along a direction perpendicular to axis $C$, for example along $x$.
+The corresponding pulse propagator is $U_{\pi}^x = \prod_{j=1}^N (-2i)\, s^x_j$.
 Consequently, the full sequence reads

-where $m$ defines the number of repetitions of the MW blocks between $\pi$ pulses (i.e. of $U_c$), while $M$ being the number of sequence repetitions.
-Besides, $t_s$ is the time interval for the application of the protocol, with length $\abs{t_s}=MT$.
-Following a procedure similar to that in Eq. (\ref{eq:Ft1}-\ref{eq:UCPMGend}) in SM~\cite{SM}, the above propagator simplifies to
+where $U_C(t)$ denotes the propagator $U_C(t) = e^{-i \int_t^{t+t_c} H_C(\tau) \, d\tau }$, with $t$ corresponding to the instant at which the given MW block starts, either $A\bar{A}\bar{B}B$ or $A\bar{A}A\bar{A}$; then, $m$ defines the number of repetitions of that MW block between $\pi$ pulses, while $M$ being the number of sequence repetitions.
+In the toggling frame, the $\pi$ pulses imprint a modulation function $F(t) = +1,-1$ on $s_j^C$, alternating the sign of the operator with each pulse; hence, within the Average Hamiltonian Theory approach, the effective first order Hamiltonian is

+where we define $H'_{CPMG}= \sum_j^N \gamma_e F(t)\cdot B(t)\, f_r\, s^C_j $ to retain parallelism with the development for the CPMG protocol presented in SM~\cite{SM}.
+From Eq.~\ref{eq:Heff}, it follows that the modulation $F(t)$ serves the dual purpose of coupling the NV ensemble to $B(t)$ and averaging out the disorder $\xi'_j$.
+The latter occurs because the protocol spans $M$ full periods of $F(t)$, during which $F(t)$ takes the values $+1$ and $-1$ for equal duration, while $\xi_j$ remain constant in time.